sabeelmansuri/Epigenomics/README.md

 However, there have been attempts to increase the quantitative power of the assay.
 A data analysis pipeline in R was developed to take signal intensity data of the microarrays and run various normalizations and to quantify the differences.
 This pipeline, hoever, is *not* packaged as a tool, but contains a series of computational steps in R that are beyond the scope of this introductory epigenomics lesson.
 The detailed paper, however, is linked [here](https://academic.oup.com/bioinformatics/article/24/9/1161/207143) for reference.

 ### Review of DNA Methylation Analysis Techniques
-As mentioned before, bisulfite sequencing generally provides more quantifiably solid results than the HELP assay, but also requires greater wetlab and computational power.
-Indeed, the computational tools for bisulfite sequencing are plentiful, and will generate robust analyses.
+As mentioned before, bisulfite sequencing generally provides more quantifiably solid results than the HELP assay, but also requires greater wetlab and computational power.<sup>5</sup> Indeed, the computational tools for bisulfite sequencing are plentiful, and will generate robust analyses.
 However, the HELP assay provides a great low-effort alternative for determining DNA methylation levels in a generic context.

 From a broader perspective, a recurring limitation of DNA methylation analysis is that any given result is only a snapshot of a single cell at a given point in time.
 This means repeating an experiment on the same organism may yield vastly different results given that a different cell in a different point in time is used.